PaystackHQ/paystack-android/README.md

 }
 ```

-Note that once `chargeCard` is called, the SDK _may_ prompt the user to provide their PIN, an OTP or conclude Bank Authentication.
+Note that once `chargeCard` is called, depending on settings agreed with Paystack's Customer Success team, the SDK _may_ prompt the user to provide their PIN, an OTP or conclude Bank Authentication.
 These
 are currently being managed entirely by the SDK.
 Your app will only be notified via the `beforeValidate` function of the
 callback when OTP or Bank Authentication is about to start.